TITLE 77: PUBLIC HEALTH

 "Health Care" – Care, services and supplies related to the health of an individual.
 Health care includes preventive, diagnostic, therapeutic, rehabilitative, maintenance or palliative care, and counseling, among other services.
 Health care also includes the sale and dispensing of prescription drugs or devices.

-"Health Care Worker" − Any person who is employed by (or volunteers his or her services to) a health care facility to provide direct personal services to others.
+"Health Care Worker" − Any person who is employed by, volunteers his or her services to or learning in a student or trainee role at a health care facility to provide direct personal services to others.
 This definition includes, but is not limited to, physicians, dentists, nurses and nursing assistants.

 "Health Level Seven" – Health Level Seven International or "HL7" is a not-for-profit, American National Standards Institute (ANSI)-accredited standards developing organization dedicated to providing a comprehensive framework and related standards for the exchange, integration, sharing and retrieval of electronic health information that supports clinical practice and the management, delivery and evaluation of health services.
 HL7 produces standards for message formats, such as HL7 2.5.1, that are adopted for use in public health data exchange between health care providers and public health.

 "Immediate Care" – The delivery of ambulatory care in a facility dedicated to the delivery of medical care outside of a hospital emergency department, usually on an unscheduled, walk-in basis.
 Immediate care facilities are primarily used to treat patients who have an injury or illness that requires immediate care but is not serious enough to warrant a visit to an emergency department.